 Take a look at some of the photographs that I took during my visit to the beautiful Gwanghwamun Plaza:

 Seoul’s Gwanghwamun Plaza is very similar to a lot of plazas in most modern urban destinations.
 What sets it apart, however, is the fact that it is backdropped by the beautiful hills and mountains behind the Gyeongbukgong Palace.

-The famous statue of Admiral Yi Sun-sin can be seen standing right in the heart of the park.
+The famous statue of Admiral Yi Sun-sin stands right in the heart of the park.
 Directly in front of it is an elaborate fountain that adds charm and beauty to the historical spot.

 A man-made ‘river’ can also be seen on the outer edges of the plaza.
 What makes this feature even more unique is the fact that the water flows over steel markers.